Frequently Asked Questions

 What are the size and space considerations for a Connected High School Network model?

-The Connected High School Network model needs the same square footage but it is based upon the concept of carefully distributing expanded learning spaces for T.C.
-Williams on two or three additional locations or campuses in Alexandria.
+The Connected High School Network model needs the same square footage but it is based upon the concept of carefully distributing expanded learning spaces for Alexandria City High School on two or three additional locations or campuses in Alexandria.
 If this model is approved, the Minnie Howard campus would definitely be an expansion location.
 Potomac Yard is another location for a campus.

 What site options did the team find?